oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-oracle-db-service/README.md

-# Creating an Oracle Database Service for Fusion Middleware domain
+# Managing Oracle Database Service for Fusion Middleware domain

 The sample scripts in this directory demonstrate how to:
 * Start an Oracle Database (DB) service in a Kubernetes cluster.